albertodonato/launchpad-karma/README.md

-# launchpad-karma - track your Launchpad Karma
+# launchpad-karma - track Launchpad Karma

-`launchpad-karma ` is a a simple script to track your [Launchpad karma](https://help.launchpad.net/YourAccount/Karma) over time.
+`launchpad-karma` is a a simple script to track and graph [Launchpad karma](https://help.launchpad.net/YourAccount/Karma) over time.

 It's meant to be run on a daily basis (usually by `cron`).
 At every run, it